northeastern-rc/rc-public-documentation/docs/source/containers/index.md

 Containers also simplify software dependency issues by isolating software and its dependencies from the underlying HPC environment.
 This reduces project conflicts and makes managing different software versions much more accessible.

 We recommend using containers on the HPC because they provide isolation from the HPC environment and complete control of the software environment to the researcher.
-Many technologies exist that could be used for containerization, including Docker, Podman, and Singularity.
+Many technologies exist that could be used for containerization, including Docker, Podman, and Singularity/Apptainer.
 On Discovery, we use Singularity as the containerization engine, however, Singularity can work with containers built with Docker or Podman.
-Singularity can also be used to build containers.

 ::::{grid} 1 2 3 4